mcgivrer/minimal/docs/docs/chapter-03-start_drawing_with_renderer.md

 _(TO BE REVIEWED)_

-The first very interesting thing to do in this series is to implement some graphics rendering.
+The first alluring thing to do in this series is to implement some graphics rendering.
 And before drawing anything, I will certainly need to create a first window to display some fantastic and beautiful pixel arts:)

 ## A Window

-Yes, I know, we could have go with Unity, OpenGL or any fancy (and too complex) framework, for game of just graphics library, but The goal of this article series is to stick to the Java JDK.
+Yes, I know, we could have go with Unity, OpenGL or any fancy (and too complex) framework, for game of just a graphics library, but The goal of this article series is to stick to the Java JDK.

-So I am going to do a sacrifice of JavaFX, yes, I won't use it, because, rendering pixel is really too difficult with it.
+So I am going to do a sacrifice of JavaFX, yes, I won't use it, because, rendering pixel is really too challenging with it.
 I'll prefer the good old pals whose are AWT and Swing!

-Let's keep it simple, and get minimum number of attributes and methods; the most complex part is the createPanel(), creating and initializing the  [`JFrame`](https://docs.oracle.com/en/java/javase/19/docs/api/java.desktop/javax/swing/JFrame.html) component instance, and setting its parameters..
+Let's keep it simple, and get minimum number of attributes and methods; the most complex part is the createPanel(), creating and initializing the  [`JFrame`](https://docs.oracle.com/en/java/javase/19/docs/api/java.desktop/javax/swing/JFrame.html) component instance, and setting its parameters.

 ```java
 public class Window {